neildawson/neildawson.github.io/_work/nandos.md

 ### From concept to reality

 I integrated the two-step log in process into a **responsive Axure RP prototype** of the whole ordering journey, including form logic to recognise email addresses so we could test flows for recognised and unrecognised users.
-I conducted four rounds of **user testing** with the prototype, including two guerilla sessions in Nando’s restaurants.
+I conducted four rounds of **user testing** with the prototype, including two guerrilla sessions in Nando’s restaurants.

 ![Axure RP prototype of the check out journey running on mobile]({{ "/assets/nandos/prototype.jpg" | absolute_url }})
 <span class="post-meta">Axure RP prototype of the check out journey running on mobile – the customer's email address has been recognised, so they see a login form instead of a registration form</span>